mmbman/Katagiri/1987-04-03-Platform-Sutra-Talk-4.md

 #### 13:40

-Then, I think in *Shobogenzo* there is a very interesting point [in] “Scripture of Mountains and Waters.”
+Then, I think in *Shōbōgenzō* there is a very interesting point [in] “Scripture of Mountains and Waters.”
 I think I gave a *teisho* last year about this one.
 But on page 91, it is a very interesting point here, so let me read [it]:

 > So it is that the total bringing forth of amassed qualities is made into form and name, into the lifeline.
 There is *walking*, there is *flowing*.
 There is a time when mountains give birth to mountain children.
 Because of the principle of mountains becoming Buddhas and Zen adepts, Buddhas and Zen adepts emerge and appear in this way.
 Even when we may have eyes for the manifestation of *plants and trees, earth and stones, walls and fences,* we are not in doubt, not disturbed – this is not *total manifestation of being*.
 Even though a time may manifest when it is seen as *arrays of treasures*, this is not the true ultimate.
 Even if there is *manifestation of being* seen as the realm of the Buddhas’ practice of the way, it is not necessarily something to love.
 Even if we attain the summit of *seeing manifestation of being* as the inconceivable qualities of the Buddhas, reality as it is is not only like this.
 Individual views of being are individual objects and subjects.
 This is not to say that they are to be considered *the work on the Way* of Buddhas and Zen adepts – they are limited views of one corner.
 >
-> (From *Shobogenzo: Zen Essays by Dogen*, translated by Thomas Cleary, page 90.)
+> (From *Shōbōgenzō: Zen Essays by Dogen*, translated by Thomas Cleary, page 90.)

 [Here] Dogen Zenji mentions four views [of] many people.
 The first one, [it says here, is,] “When we may have eyes for the manifestation of *plants and trees, earth and stones, walls and fences,* we are not in doubt, not disturbed – this is not *total manifestation of being*.”